USP 800

 This certificate program combines didactic instruction and application-based learning, offering attendees the opportunity to strengthen their sterile compounding knowledge while reinforcing compliance, safety, and best practices.

-Advance your sterile compounding knowledge and compliance skills with this comprehensive, certificate-based training program for pharmacists and pharmacy technicians.
+Strengthen your sterile compounding skills and reinforce compliance with this hands-on certificate program.
 Registration is below.

 What attendees said: